Saleh-Ibtasham/VulScrape/README.md

 ## Built With

-This section describes the essential packages and framework used for the project.
+This section describes the essential packages and frameworks used for the project.

 - [Python 3.7](https://www.python.org/downloads/release/python-370/)
 - [Django 3.1](https://www.djangoproject.com/download/)